kubernetes-sigs/gateway-api/site-src/concepts/glossary.md

 ### Workload

-An instance of computation that provides a function within a cluster.
-A workload usually comprises a Service, some Pods, and often a Deployment.
+An instance of computation that provides a function within a cluster, comprising the Pods providing the compute, and the Deployment/Job/ReplicaSet/etc which owns those Pods.